Skip to main content

 03

-Photos, materials, service area, timeline, reviews, and quote path are reviewed.
+Photos, materials, service area, timeline, reviews, and quote follow-up support the buyer's next step.

 04

-Calls, site visits, estimates, follow-up, and booked projects are checked as one path.
+Calls, site visits, estimates, follow-up, and booked projects are measured as one buyer journey.

 Buyer questions